North Turner, Maine

 North Turner is an unincorporated village in the town of Turner, Androscoggin County, Maine, United States.
+It is included in both the Lewiston-Auburn, Maine Metropolitan Statistical Area and the Lewiston-Auburn, Maine Metropolitan New England City and Town Area.
 The community is located at the intersection of Maine State Route 4 and Maine State Route 219, 17 mi north of Auburn.
 North Turner has a post office with ZIP code 04266.